laurenwisniewski/Case-Study/README.md

-# Case Study: Implementing Similar Image Search Across Fashion Images Using CNN-Based Autoencoder
+# Similar Image Search Across Fashion Images

 ##
 1. DATA folder: Our DATA folder includes a "Data" file with a link to the description of our dataset on the Keras website since we loaded our dataset directly from the Keras library.
 There is also a description of the dataset and class labels in our Data Appendix in this folder.